Check for new messages interval in Outlook 2010

-In previous versions of Outlook you could set how often Outlook should check for new messages.
+Where can I set how often Outlook should look for new messages?

-The option is still there but granted; you kinda need to know that it exists in order to find it.
+Send/Receive button The option is still there but granted; You kinda need to know that it exists in order to find it since Outlook 2010.

 There are 3 “easy” ways of accessing this option;